 Also, don’t forget to think about whether they’re going to be a good ‘fit’.
 If this is a long-term relationship you’re developing rather than a one-night stand, you want to make sure you’re speaking the same language and share a similar culture and vision.

 Use this information to build out an ideal customer profile.
-This can be your ideal ‘perfect customer’ or a fictitious organization that gets significant value from using your product/service and also provides significant value to your company.
-A customer profile helps you qualify new leads and disqualify ones before you spend months barking up the wrong tree and under-delivering on your sales plan.
+This is a fictitious organization that gets significant value from using your product/service and also provides significant value to your company.
+A customer profile helps you when qualifying leads and disqualifying bad-fit customers before you waste time trying to sell to them.

-Once you know the type of company you want to target, it’s time to get inside their head.
+Once you know the type of company you want to target with your sales team, it’s time to get inside their head.
 Start by hanging out where they hang out:

 - Are they on social media?
 What’s their network of choice?